RPM (TV series)

-RPM is an Australian motorsports and automotive television program that airs on Network Ten.
-The show returned to Ten in 2015, after originally airing from 1997 to 2008 on the same network, as well as in 2011 on sister channel One.
-The show currently airs on Sunday afternoons, having held a variety of timeslots over the show's history.
+RPM is an Australian motorsports and automotive television program that aired on Network Ten.
+The show originally aired from 1997 to 2008 on Ten, then in 2011 on sister channel One.
+It returned to Ten from 2015 to 2020.
+In the last few years, the show aired on Sunday afternoons but had held a variety of timeslots over the show's history.

-The show's season runs from approximately March to November each year, in line with major events in the Australian calendar such as the Clipsal 500 and Bathurst 1000, as well as the Formula One and MotoGP seasons.
-The program covers all major forms of motorsport across Australia and the world, with a particular focus on Formula One, MotoGP, NASCAR, Supercars Championship as well as the Australian Rally Championship and World Rally Championship.
-In recent years, the show has branched out to also cover more general motoring content such as car reviews.
+The show's seasons ran from approximately March to November each year, in line with major events in the Australian calendar such as the Clipsal 500 and Bathurst 1000, as well as the Formula One and MotoGP seasons.
+The program covered all major forms of motorsport across Australia and the world, with a particular focus on Formula One, MotoGP, NASCAR, Supercars Championship as well as the Australian Rally Championship and World Rally Championship.
+In the last few years, the show has branched out to also cover more general motoring content such as car reviews.